Journey through al Andalus

 Travel & More Info

 Flights are not included allowing guests to travel from their most convenient local airport, or meet up in Spain.
 The meeting point for the holiday is in Granada where we stay for one night.
 There are a few direct flights into Granada airport but many more into Malaga.
 If you choose to fly into Malaga, there is a direct and inexpensive coach service to Granada but you will need to arrive on an early flight if you wish to transfer on the same day (See below*).

 The holiday ends in Malaga where we stay for one night.
 From Malaga centre there are frequent and convenient shuttle services to the airport and also to the train and bus stations for onward travel in Spain.

 *If you have the time available, we do recommend travelling a day before the start of the walking holiday and staying an extra night in Granada (or Malaga if you arrive there on a late flight).
 There is so much for us to see and we try to visit the Alhamba in the evening of the first day if at all possible.

 NB The holiday starts in Granada and ends in Malaga.
 See notes on Travel & More Information.

 - 7 Nights hotel accommodation with en-suite rooms

-- Evening meals with wine.
-(Excluding rest day)
+- Three course restaurant meals (Excluding rest day)

 - Escorted daily guided hikes and city walks.